 - (1) The typical limitation of these previously described older systems is the number of runways that can be simulated and the level of detail.
 Alternatively, smaller airports can be fully simulated but are sometimes less valuable for training purposes.
 The ATO can then decide: - (i) To simulate all airport content (runways) but in less detail, by (drastically) reducing the number of light points, textures and polygons used.
 This can result in a lower number of taxiways, no environmental lights etc. - (ii) To simulate only part of the airport, but in full detail.
-This could result in simulating fewer runways with their associated taxiways and light points. - (iii) To simulate only less complex visual scenes that fulfil the CS-FSTD(A) specifications, but are hardly ever used by the FFS users, because they do not simulate their operational destinations. - (2) Whatever decision is made, either the resulting requested simulated visual scene will not be fully matching reality and so the requirement for three fully simulated airports will not be met according to the modern standards, or these complex scenes will not be modelled at all. - (3) In order to prevent the ATO from designing and maintaining airports it does not need for the FFS users, but only to satisfy the competent authorities when they (re-)qualify the FFS, it should be allowed to use models which satisfy the requirements in parts of their model and lack them in other areas.

-- (4) For example, when an airport has five runways it should be acceptable to simulate only four of them.
+This could result in simulating fewer runways with their associated taxiways and light points. - (iii) To simulate only less complex visual scenes that fulfil the GM-FSTD(A) specifications, but are hardly ever used by the FFS users, because they do not simulate their operational destinations. - (2) Whatever decision is made, either the resulting requested simulated visual scene will not be fully matching reality and so the requirement for three fully simulated airports will not be met according to the modern standards, or these complex scenes will not be modelled at all. - (3) In order to prevent the ATO from designing and maintaining airports it does not need for the FFS users, but only to satisfy the competent authorities when they (re-)qualify the FFS, it should be allowed to use models which satisfy the requirements in parts of their model and lack them in other areas. - (4) For example, when an airport has five runways it should be acceptable to simulate only four of them.
 The ATO should, when agreed by the competent authority, state this limitation in a rationale, which will form part of the approved MQTG of the FFS.
-The FFS user should also be aware of this limitation and agree to this in writing and it should also be stated in the ATO certificate or operations manual (OM). - (5) Previously mentioned older visual systems or other visual systems manufactured before 1994 should therefore be allowed to display only part of the CS-FSTD(A) specified visual details for the scenes offered for evaluation by the competent authority.
-The detail to be provided should be correct within reasonable limits, up to the decision of the competent authority. - (6) For these specific scenes, the specifications to have at least one dedicated taxi route from the gate to a specific runway (single designated route) that can be followed using the appropriate airfield charts, taxi lights and taxi signs (also under low visibility conditions) remain valid.
-Also, the prevention of runway incursions (safety) is paramount.
-Therefore stop bars should be correctly modelled and switchable on/off.
-If no switchable feature exists, then they should be modelled "on" where the instructor will grant clearance to cross.
+The FFS user should also be aware of this limitation and agree to this in writing and it should also be stated in the ATO certificate or operations manual (OM). - (5) Previously mentioned older visual systems or other visual systems manufactured before 1994 should therefore be allowed to display only part of the GM-FSTD(A) specified visual details for the scenes offered for evaluation by the competent authority.
+The detail to be provided should be correct within reasonable limits, up to the decision of the competent authority.